David Javurek Killed in Bohemia Motorcycle Accident

 The collision occurred at the intersection of Lakeland Avenue and Peter Lane

-David Javurek, 39, of Sayville, was killed in a motorcycle crash on Lakeland Avenue near Peter Lane in Bohemia on Wednesday, April 15, according to the Suffolk County Police Department.
+David Javurek, 39, of Sayville, died Wednesday in a motorcycle crash on Lakeland Avenue near Peter Lane in Bohemia, Suffolk County police said.

-The collision occurred around 7:50 a.m.
-Javurek was riding a northbound 2004 Kawasaki that collided with a 2024 Nissan Pathfinder as the SUV driver attempted to turn left from a side street into the southbound lanes.
+The crash happened around 7:50 a.m.
+Javurek was riding a northbound 2004 Kawasaki motorcycle when it collided with a 2024 Nissan Pathfinder.
+The SUV driver was turning left from a side street into the southbound lanes, police said.

-Javurek was transported to NYU Langone Hospital-Suffolk, where he was pronounced dead.
-The SUV driver, a 41-year-old woman, was taken to Stony Brook University Hospital for non-life-threatening injuries.
+Paramedics rushed Javurek to NYU Langone Hospital-Suffolk, where he was pronounced dead.
+The driver of the Nissan, a 41-year-old woman, was taken to Stony Brook University Hospital with injuries that were not life-threatening.

 What factors are investigators examining on Lakeland Avenue?